kubevirt/user-guide/workloads/virtual-machines/interfaces-and-networks.md

 }
 ```

-Other than the definition of the environment variable, no other requirements exists on the device plugin, or how the host network is managed or created.
+Other than the definition of the environment variable, no other requirements exist on the device plugin, or how the host network is managed or created.
 The following [network bridge device plugin](https://github.com/kubevirt/kubernetes-device-plugins/blob/master/docs/README.bridge.md) allows exposing a bridge into the pod as an interface, and is compliant with the above environment variable based API.

 > **Notes:**
-> - The device plugin allows multiple pod interfaces to be exposed fro the same network (`eth-red01` and `eth-red02` in the example above), however, inside the virtual machine, we will expose only one interface
+> - The device plugin allows multiple pod interfaces to be exposed from the same network (`eth-red01` and `eth-red02` in the example above), however, inside the virtual machine, we will expose only one interface.
-> - If multiple device plugins exposes the same network, needed by the virtual machine, only one of them will be used, and a single interface per network will be created on the virtual machine
+> - If multiple device plugins expose the same network, needed by the virtual machine, only one of them will be used, and a single interface per network will be created on the virtual machine.
-> - In the virtual machine specification, only interface with "bridge" binding is allowed to use a network of type "resource".
-Any other combination is considered invalid
+> - In the virtual machine specification, only interface with `bridge` binding is allowed to use a network of type `resource`.
+Any other combination is considered invalid.
-> - The only "protocol" currently supported is "Ethernet" - which imply "bridged" binding without delegating the IP/MAC
+> - The only `protocol` currently supported is `Ethernet` - which implies `bridge` binding without delegating the IP/MAC addresses.
-> - Since there is no control on the names given to the interfaces inside the guest OS, the way to match the interface to the network is by matching the MAC address given to the interface on the host, to the MAC address configured in the yaml (if a static address was configured there), or dynamically given to the pod's side of the veth, which will have the following name format: `net-<network-name>` (For example: `net-red`)
+> - Since there is no control on the names given to the interfaces inside the guest OS, the way to match the interface to the network is by matching the MAC address given to the interface on the host, to the MAC address configured in the yaml (if a static address was configured there), or dynamically given to the pod's side of the veth, which will have the following name format: `net-<network-name>` (For example: `net-red`).

 ## Frontend